katiehawcutt/robot-controller-app/README.md

 ###### May 2020

-_I made this app in order to control a little robot my partner built.
+_I made this app in order to control a little robot my partner built (out of an old shoe- hence the name!).
 It can go forwards, backwards, left and right!_

 ### Main learning points: